How to build basic DIY closet shelves with beginner skills and tools in less than 2 hours for under $80.

 Oh, cramped, cluttered closet, how do I love thee?
 Let me count the ways.
 Uh…ZERO!
+This spot desperately needed some DIY closet shelves.

 I have to confess that while things might have been quiet here on the blog during the holidays, we were super busy behind the scenes working on a few projects that were way overdue.